Nobia’s 2021 Annual General Meeting

 The Annual General Meeting resolved to adopt the guidelines for remuneration and other employment conditions to Group management.
 The guidelines’ main stipulation is that remuneration to Group management corresponds to market levels.
 Members of Group management receive both a fixed and a variable salary portion.
-The fundamental principle is that the variable salary portion for the President may amount to a maximum of 65 per cent of fixed annual salary and for other members of Group management to a maximum of 40 per cent of fixed annual salary.
+The fundamental principle is that the variable salary portion for the President may amount to a maximum of 65 per cent of fixed annual salary.

 Resolution regarding Performance Share Plan and transfer of bought-back shares under the Plan

 The Annual General Meeting decided to introduce a Performance Share Plan, in accordance with the Board’s proposal.
-The Plan comprises approximately 100 employees consisting of senior executives and senior managers.
+The Plan comprises approximately 80 employees consisting of senior executives, senior managers and employees with senior positions within the Nobia Group.
 Participants are allotted performance-based share rights, which, after a vesting period of three years, give right to shares, provided that certain conditions have been fulfilled.
-In order to participate in the Plan, the participant must invest part of his or her monthly salary for March 2019 in Nobia shares, and allocation of shares requires that performance targets relating to average operating profit (EBIT) or total shareholder return (TSR) for Nobia’s shares have been achieved.
+In order to participate in the Plan, the participant must invest part of his or her annual salary in Nobia shares, and allocation of shares requires that performance targets relating to average operating profit (EBIT) for Nobia’s shares have been achieved.

-For the Performance Share Plan, the Annual General Meeting resolved, in accordance with the Board’s proposals, to transfer a maximum of 300,000 bought-back Nobia shares to the participants of the Plan to be used as saving shares in the Plan, as well as to transfer a maximum of 1,500,000 bought-back Nobia shares to the participants of the Plan to be used upon allocation under the Plan.
+For the Performance Share Plan, the Annual General Meeting resolved, in accordance with the Board’s proposals, to transfer a maximum of 1,400,000 bought-back Nobia shares to the participants of the Plan to be used upon allocation under the Plan.